GerardTho/Deep_image_prior_inpainting/README.md

 # Reproducibility

+## Collab

+To reproduce the results on collabs, the notebook DeepImagePrior.ipynb can be run while uncommenting the first two lines.

+## Local

-To reproduce the results, clone the project :
+To reproduce the results in locals, clone the project :
 ```
 git clone https://github.com/GerardTho/Deep_image_prior_inpainting.git
 ```